Tuesday, March 27, 2018

 Lecture & Book Signing with William Middleton

-A book signing and reception at the Menil Collection's Byzantine Fresco Chapel follows the program.
+A book signing and reception at the Menil Collection's Byzantine Fresco Chapel followed the program.

-This program is supported by the Cultural Services of the French Embassy in the US.
+This program was supported by the Cultural Services of the French Embassy in the US.

 About the book:

 Double Vision: The Unerring Eye of Art World Avatars Dominique and John de Menil is the first and definitive biography of the celebrated collectors Dominique and John de Menil, who became one of the greatest cultural forces of the twentieth century through groundbreaking exhibits of art, artistic scholarship, the creation of innovative galleries and museums, and work with civil rights.